DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

 Tinkerers will use their existing motor shield for PROG and replace the MAIN output with one of the outputs of this board.
 Engineers can skip to :ref:`Replacing (Use both IRF3205 outputs to control MAIN and PROG)` to see how to modify the board so that just the IRF3205 can manage both tracks.

-What Tinkerers Are Going To Do (Upgrade)
+What Tinkerers Are Going to Do (Upgrade)
 -----------------------------------------

 * Use just ONE output (the "B" Output) of your existing Arduino Motor Shield for your program track with no hardware changes